Plant Care

 Practical fixes

-For genuinely dark rooms, you have two honest options: choose a plant that tolerates low light, such as a ZZ plant or snake plant, or add a grow light.
+For genuinely dark rooms, you have two honest options: choose a plant that tolerates low light, or add a grow light.
 A basic LED grow light on a timer for 10 to 12 hours a day solves the problem completely and costs little to run.